New/change in animal husbandry

 Changes in such animal husbandry activities, for example, erection of new buildings, significant changes to buildings, new forms of production, new species that will be exhibited or the cessation of animal husbandry activities must also be reported to the Norwegian Food Safety Authority as soon as possible.
 In the event of renovations or new buildings, such notice must be given before the building is used for animals.

-For animal husbandry activities that require authorization, approval or certification from the Norwegian Food Safety Authority, the form must be submitted in sufficient time before such activities commence in order for the Norwegian Food Safety Authority to be able to process the application.
-Activities and other arrangements that require authorization, approval or certification cannot commence until the Norwegian Food Safety Authority has granted its permission to do so.
+For animal husbandry activities that require authorization or approval from the Norwegian Food Safety Authority, the form must be submitted in sufficient time before such activities commence in order for the Norwegian Food Safety Authority to be able to process the application.
+Activities and other arrangements that require authorization or approval cannot commence until the Norwegian Food Safety Authority has granted its permission to do so.

-The following types of animal husbandry require authorization, approval or certification from the Norwegian Food Safety Authority:
+The following types of animal husbandry require authorization or approval from the Norwegian Food Safety Authority:

 All animal husbandry activities with a duty to report must be registered (see above).